 Many people want to know what are some legal self-defense weapons in California.
-This is what I’ve found as legal and illegal self-defense weapons in the state.
+These are the weapons that are legal and illegal for self-defense in the state.

 What Self Defense Weapons are Legal in California?